-We work with makers from around the UK, most often via supporting organisations and charities, to ensure the most beneficial arrangements for our craftspeople, all of whom face social challenges and barriers to conventional employment.
+We work with makers from around the UK, most often via supporting organisations, charities and social enterprises, to ensure the most beneficial arrangements for our craftspeople, all of whom face social challenges and barriers to conventional employment.
 Read on to find out more about them.

 Beacons Creative is a social firm that provides safe and caring employment for people with learning disabilities.
 Service users work as part of a team in the company’s factory in Powys to make a range of candles and related products.
 To see the exclusive products this team have made for us, click here.